codehakase/codehakase.com/content/blog/2017-05-09-Introducing-adonis-js.md

 ![](http://i0.wp.com/cdn-images-1.medium.com/max/1600/1*k0mjXf6_EclO_MbTpRq5SA.gif)
 scaffolding a new project with adonis-cli

-Now you’ve created a new project, lets move into the directory and launch the HTTP server.
+Now you've created a new project, lets move into the directory and launch the HTTP server.
 ```
 cd holla-adonis thennpm run serve:dev
 ```